faddy/crawler/README.md

 crawler
 =======

-To start the crawler, execute the following command from the shell:
+To start the crawler, execute the following command from the shell prompt:

 python crawler.py